Help more greyhounds reach retirement.

 Fostering means taking as little as two to three weeks to help a dog straight off the track adjust to life as a "45 MPH couch potato."
 Prospective adopters cleared by FastFriends will visit your home and your foster dog.
 FastFriends takes first-time foster parents through the same procedure as adoptive parents since foster homes have first option at adopting their foster greyhound.

 We are always in desperate need of foster homes.
 We do not have a shelter and are unable to take in dogs without our wonderful volunteers.
 We need more people on our team.

 If you are interested in fostering a greyhound, please review the FastFriends Foster Care Manual.

-Foster homes are also needed for injured and broken leg dogs.
+Foster homes are also needed for injured dogs.
 Click here if you are interested!